Jiutian Xuannü: Popular culture

 Jiutian Xuannü appears as a character in the 2007 Hong Kong film It's a Wonderful Life, the 1980s Chinese television series Outlaws of the Marsh, and the 1985 Hong Kong television series The Yang's Saga.

 She is featured in the mobile game Tower of Saviors.
+She makes an appearance in the video games The Legend of Sword and Fairy 4 and The Legend of Sword and Fairy 7.